phughk/iron-functions-juju-charm/README.md

 This is a Canonical juju charm used to bring up iron-io/functions, an Open Source FaaS solution.

+This is a precursor to creating a juju charm for Openstack Picasso, as it also uses iron-functions.

 This README will be displayed in the Charm Store, it should be either Markdown or RST.
 Ideal READMEs include instructions on how to use the charm, expected usage, and charm features that your audience might be interested in.
 For an